Criminal Defense

 Experience Matters

 Have you been arrested for a crime?
 Don’t know what to do?
 One of the most important decisions you make will be who you hire to defend you.
 The fear of criminal prosecution and going to jail are real when charged with a crime.
 Experience matters.
-My name is Dale Savage, I am a Charleston Criminal Defense Lawyer in South Carolina.
-I help those that have been accused of committing a crime.
-As a trial lawyer I have tried both major and minor crimes, including some Notable Cases.
+Dale Savage is a top rated Criminal Defense Lawyer in Charleston, South Carolina.
+With over 17 years experience, I help those accused of committing major and minor crimes.
+As a trial lawyer I have tried some high profile cases including these Notable Cases.
 Call today at (843) 530-7813 to speak with an experienced Charleston Criminal Defense Attorney to get answers to these questions.

-As a Charleston Criminal Defense Attorney I represent people in Charleston, Berkeley, Beaufort, and Dorchester counties and throughout the state of South Carolina, people just like you who have been accused of a crime and face an uncertain future.
+As a Charleston Criminal Defense Attorney I represent people throughout the state of South Carolina, people just like you who have been accused of a crime and face an uncertain future.
 The criminal justice system can be confusing and unforgiving, I understand that and am here to listen to your concerns, understand your needs, and strive to present a practical solution to your particular criminal situation.

 Types of cases I handle